 Like an adversary proceeding, a contested matter can involve discovery, depositions, trials, etc.

-- Student loan discharge.
+Student loan discharge.
 Borrowers can file a student loan adversary proceeding seeking to discharge their student loan due to undue hardship by showing they can’t maintain a minimal standard of living while repaying their debt.
-Most bankruptcy courts use the Brunner Test to determine if your circumstances warrant an undue hardship discharge.
+Most bankruptcy courts use the Brunner Test to determine if your circumstances call for an undue hardship discharge.

-- Violation of automatic stay.
-Creditors are prohibited from trying to collect from a debtor after they file bankruptcy (e.g, foreclosure of real estate, repossession, etc.).
+Violation of automatic stay.
+Creditors are prohibited from trying to collect from a debtor after they file bankruptcy (e.g., foreclosure of real estate, repossession, report a discharged debt to the credit bureaus, etc.).
 Similarly, creditors aren’t allowed to collect for a debt that was discharged.

-- Sale of joint property.
-Trustees can try to sell nonexempt joint-property you own with someone else to repay your creditors.
+Sale of joint property.
+Trustees can try to sell nonexempt joint property you co-own to repay your creditors.

-- Objection to discharge.
-Creditors, trustees, and the United States Trustee will try to stop you from getting a discharge if you committed fraud or failed to comply with court orders.
+Objection to discharge.
+Lenders, credit card companies, trustees, and the United States Trustee will try to stop you from getting a discharge if you committed fraud or violated court orders.

 How to file an adversary proceeding

-- Parties.
-A statement identifying the name and location of the parties involved in the AP and a description of the parties’ relationship given rise to the complaint.
+Parties.
+A statement identifying the name and location of the parties involved in the AP and a description of the parties’ relationship that has given rise to the complaint.

-- Relief.
+Relief.
 The relief you’re seeking from the court.
-For example, in a complaint to discharge student loan debt, the borrower can argue they shouldn’t be required to pay their student loan creditors because they can’t pay the loans and maintain a minimal standard of living.
+For example, in a complaint to discharge student loan debt, the borrower can argue they shouldn’t have to pay their student loan creditors because they can’t pay the loans and maintain a minimal standard of living.